Individual Therapy

 • It can involve persistent thoughts and worry of harm coming to the baby.

-Counseling for postpartum depression or anxiety typically involves learning to identify, challenge, and control anxious thoughts, learning to seek and ask for support from those around you, and having a safe space to talk with a professional.
-Kaleigh is trained in perinatal mental health through Postpartum Support International and is continuing to receive additional training in this area.
-If you are struggling with feeling depressed or anxious, or just not feeling like yourself after having a baby, reach out and schedule an appointment.
+Perinatal counseling typically involves working with those navigating pregnancy, birth trauma and loss, fertility challenges, and who have recently given birth.
+We support you in learning to identify, challenge, and control anxious thoughts, learning to seek and ask for support from those around you, and having a safe space to talk with a professional.
+Many of our therapists are trained in perinatal mental health through Postpartum Support International.
+If you are struggling and feel you would benefit from additional support, or just not feeling like yourself after having a baby, reach out to schedule an appointment or consultation with a perinatal specialist today.

 Additional resources for postpartum parents: